Workiva/dart_dev/README.md

 ### Local Tasks

 A local task is a script or program that is discovered by `dart_dev`.
 By default, dart dev will recursively look for files in the project level `tool` directory that match the filename pattern `(task_name)_task.(executable_type)`.
-Any file matching this pattern will be parsed and registered as a task.
+Any file matching this pattern is parsed and registered as a task.
+All of the original arguments to the dart_dev class are passed unparsed to the task program.

 Executable types identify how a given task should execute.
 Dart and bash scripts are supported out of the box.
 The set of available executable types can